People

 Title/Position

-Louise Seamster is an Assistant Professor in Sociology and Criminology and African American Studies at the University of Iowa (with a courtesy appointment in the College of Law), and a Nonresident Fellow in Governance Studies at the Brookings Institution.
+Louise Seamster is an Associate Professor in Sociology and Criminology and African American Studies at the University of Iowa (with a courtesy appointment in the College of Law), and former Nonresident Fellow in Governance Studies at the Brookings Institution.
 Seamster studies how financial and symbolic narratives reproduce racial inequality.

 Janette Taylor, Ph.D., RN, WHCNP-BC, FAAN